 They will also check if you have any default judgments against you or a history of bankruptcy

-Buy Now Pay Later services (such as AfterPay, StepPay and Klarna) can negatively impact your credit score.
-Every purchase you make using Buy Now Pay Later is considered a new line of credit.
+Buy now pay later services (such as Afterpay, StepPay and Klarna), or payday lenders like Wallet Wizard and Nimble may negatively impact your credit score.
+Every purchase you make using buy now pay later may be considered a new line of credit.
 Having too many lines of credit and credit enquiries can reduce your credit score.
 It’s also important to make your repayments on time to avoid lowering your credit score.

 How's your financial wellbeing?
 Do you want to strengthen your money management skills and potentially improve your credit score?